 Programs

-Our “core gameplay loop” revolves around multi-year programs run by program managers with wide-ranging authority to coordinate several projects towards a single vision.
+Our “core gameplay loop” revolves around multi-year programs run by program leads with wide-ranging authority to coordinate several projects towards a single vision.

 Programs aim to unlock technologies that are potentially big if true.
 However, these technologies are very much still research, not products.

-The goal of a program is to make a technologies sufficiently unspeculative to the point where it can continue in other institutions – whether that’s as a startup, a government research program, or part of a larger company.
+The goal of our programs is to make a technology sufficiently unspeculative to the point where it can continue in other institutions – whether that’s as a startup, a government research program, or part of a larger company.
 Our job is to turn the impossible into the inevitable.

 Nanomodular Electronics